Become an Admin or Hotline Volunteer, Trainer, Fundraiser, or Intern with Georgia Cares!

 A caller is in need of support not related to the scope of work that Georgia Cares does.
 In the event of this call, our agency works with applicable partners to refer services to.

 Georgia Cares supports the growth of individuals who are eager to learn more about working with Georgia Cares and supporting victims of child sexual exploitation.
-By utilizing interns, we benefit from the innovation, passion and professional interest that is demonstrated by our interns, while also providing support by cultivating skills, education, and training to further their career path.
+By utilizing interns, we benefit from the innovation, passion and professional interest demonstrated by our interns, while also providing support by cultivating skills, education, and training to further their career path.
 Interns can support Georgia Cares in a variety of ways and we aim to tailor each intern's experience based on their strengths and interests.
+Click here to view our current internships.